ashaw/stats_combiner/README.md

 # StatsCombiner

 StatsCombiner is a ruby gem for generating most viewed widgets based on the Chartbeat API.
 Unlike most analytics systems, Chartbeat doesn't give you cumulative visitor counts.
 Rather, they take snapshots of people sitting on pages at a given time.
 StatsCombiner asks Chartbeat what these numbers are n times during a given `ttl` and combines visitor counts where it finds matching `<title>`s, to allow popular stories to bubble up the list.
-When `ttl` expires, it will publish out a static HTML file with your top ten list, dump the database and start collecting again.
+When `ttl` expires, it will publish out a static HTML file with your top ten list to a location of your choosing, trash its database and start collecting again.

+This gem is a rewrite from the PHP implementation I wrote about [here](http://blog.chartbeat.com/2009/08/04/guest-post-how-talking-points-memo-uses-chartbeat/).

 ## Installation